Easy Recipes for Marathon Runners

 Specifically, ingesting protein (especially post exercise leucine) after exercise has been associated with reduced post-exercise muscle soreness, attenuated biomarkers of sarcolemmal disruption (i.e., creatine kinase and myoglobin), enhanced mood/energy states, recovery of muscle function, and subsequent exercise performance.

-20 Minute Meals
+20 Minute Meals for Healthy Eating During Marathon Training

-As a mom and entrepreneur with a husband who travels for work, 20-30 minute meals are a must in our kitchen.
-Every once in a while, I can go for a long, drawn-out homecooked recipe that takes an hour or so.
+As a mom and with a husband who travels for work, 20-30 minute meals are a must in our kitchen, which is what I detail in this meal prep ebook.

-But more often than not, I need quick recipes that taste good and provide nutrition for my family and myself, which is why I usually recycle many of these Wednesday night dinner ideas and Thursday night dinner ideas.
+More often than not, I need quick recipes that taste good and provide nutrition for my family and myself, which is why I usually recycle many of these Wednesday night dinner ideas and Thursday night dinner ideas.

 Many of these recipes fall into the following categories:

-- Air Fryer Meals
+- Air fryer recipes

-- Easy seafood meals (Omega 3‘s are great for reducing inflammation associated with marathon training!)
+- Easy seafood meals – Omega 3‘s are great for reducing inflammation associated with marathon training!

-- Slow cooker and Instant Pot Meals
+- Slow cooker and instant pot meals

 These recipes are perfect when eating for marathon training and you need quick recipes that are healthy and nourishing for activity.